 The first meeting was held at Don the Beachcomber’s in Marina del Rey, and 150 people attended.
 The interest has never wanted in the ensuing years.
 However, with no specific meeting place and with no present Sunday sails, it was necessary to call all the members and let them know when and where to meet.
 The three founders did all the telephoning.
 Did you ever try to call over 150 singles in California before the days of answering machines?
 It was a great problem, as was finding a place to gather before sailing in order to make boat assignments.

 Difficult as it was, we managed to survive until Burton Chace Park was built, and the club was allowed to meet there on a twice-monthly basis.
 By 1981, the organization had matured to the point where it was not feasible to be run by just a few people, and it was decided to elect officers and collect a small amount of dues.
 At this time, the name was changed from the original title of “The Crew” to the “Marina Single Sailing Club.”
 In 1984 the club was incorporated in California and a few bylaws were written.

 In 2008 in keeping with changing demographics and to attract a larger base, the term “Singles” was dropped from the club name and replaced with “Sunday”, reflecting our ongoing practice of meeting and sailing on Sundays.
-The concept of an easy going but serious sailing club persists today.
-Members are active in a variety of offices and activities included four parties and four trips to Catalina each year.
-In addition, there is a once a month cleaning of a member’s boat and also a monthly safety class.
-This, in addition to two Sunday sails each month gives a well rounded sports activity that is one of the most desirable aspects of life in Southern California.
+The concept of an easygoing but serious sailing club persists today.
+Members are active in a variety of offices and activities, including four parties and four trips to Catalina each year.
+In addition, there is a once-a-month cleaning of a member’s boat and also a monthly safety class.
+This, in addition to two Sunday sails each month, gives a well-rounded sports activity that is one of the most desirable aspects of life in Southern California.